Musée régional de Vaudreuil-Soulanges: Les Seigneuriales

-Since 1992, on the first weekend of June, the museum conducts the history fair known as Les Seigneuriales, featuring a wide variety of reenactments and activities.
-The fair attracts up to 15,000 visitors over a four-day event.
-A highlight is the blackening of the Mai, a local tradition in which honoraries and historical reenactors fire gunpowder at the trunk of a tree.
+From 1992 on the first weekend of June, the museum conducts the history fair known as Les Seigneuriales, featuring a wide variety of reenactments and activities.
+The fair attracted up to 15,000 visitors over a four-day event.
+A highlight is the blackening of the Mai, a local tradition in where historical reenactors fire gunpowder at the trunk of a tree.
 It is believed that the darker the tree becomes, the better the year’s harvest will be.
 The fair receives both public and private funding, allowing it to remain free of charge for visitors.

 Centre d’archives de Vaudreuil-Soulanges - Historic Archives

-In 1991, the museum created a second organization, the Centre d'histoire La Presqu'île as a archival research centre.
+In 1991, the museum created a second organization, the Centre d'histoire La Presqu'île as an archival research centre.
 It is first set up on the third floor of the old school building.
-The Archives hold paper documents concerning the history, the genealogy and iconography of the region of Vaudreuil-Soulanges, including the Fonds of the Canal Soulanges, the Fonds of the Family Beaujeu, the Fonds Yves Quesnel and the Fonds Henry de Lotbinière-Harwood.
-In 1997, the archive moved to the museum's ground floor of the 1979 building.
-In 2000, the Archives nationales du Québec give the archives accreditation.
-In 2024, due to is fast growth, the Centre d’archives de Vaudreuil-Soulanges were relocated to Saint Polycarpe.
+The Archives hold paper documents concerning the history, genealogy and iconography of the region of Vaudreuil-Soulanges, including the Fonds du Canal Soulanges, the Fonds de la Family Beaujeu, the Fonds Yves Quesnel and the Fonds Henry de Lotbinière-Harwood.
+In 1997, the archive moved to the museum's ground floor of the 1979 building, and 2024, due to is fast growth, the Centre d’archives de Vaudreuil-Soulanges was relocated to Saint Polycarpe.

+In 2000, the Archives Nationales du Québec gave the archives accreditation.